QAInsights/PerfDemo/README.md

 # PerfDemo - Collection of demo web apps and services to learn automation and performance

+Please do not inject any load while using the below websites.

 ## Web Apps
 * https://onlineboutique.dev/
 * https://example.com